 City Basement Books

-If you prefer books of the papery kind rather than the type that emit blue light, this cosy dungeon of secondhand books will take you from childhood classics, out-of-print rarities to popular fiction – all for a fraction of the original price.
+If you prefer books of the papery kind rather than the type that emit blue light, City Basement Books is for you.
+This cosy dungeon of secondhand books will take you from out-of-print rarities to popular fiction – all for a fraction of the original price.

-If you are looking for creative inspiration, Metropolis, housed up three flights of stairs within Art Deco building Curtin House, is well worth seeking out.
-Culture vultures will love this carefully curated array of specialist books on art, graphic design, music, film and architecture books.
+If you’re looking for creative inspiration, head to Metropolis Books in Art Deco gem Curtin House.
+Culture vultures will love the selection of specialist books on art, graphic design, music, film and architecture.

 Kay Craddock-Antiquarian Bookseller

-This one is an oldie but a goodie.
-Established in Essendon back in 1965, they carry a large and varied stock of antiquarian and second-hand books, dating from the 15th to 21st centuries.
-Their city block has become the literary heart of Collins Street, offering something old, new and borrowed in books.
+Kay Craddock carry a large and varied stock of antiquarian and second-hand books, dating from the 15th to 21st centuries.
+Their city block has become the literary heart of Collins Street.
+Reopening 22 June.

-Shaded by leafy trees and wedged between a variety of cafés in Kensington, Wayward Books is definitely worth a visit.
-Peruse the shelves to find books to stretch your mind and satisfy the quirky, eclectic and individual nature of us all.
+Shaded by leafy trees and wedged between a variety of cafés in Kensington is Wayward Books.
+Peruse the shelves to find books that will stretch your mind and satisfy your quirky side.

 For more bookish inspiration, browse all bookstores in Melbourne.